burnsr77/burnsr77.github.io/cv/index.md

 ## Research Activities

+2017 (expected) Ethical Issues of Digital Humanitarianism.
+Invited as participant for one-day workshop.
+Montreal, QC.

-2016 (invited) Ethics of Location-Based Technologies in Crisis Workshop.
+2016-2017 Ethics of Location-Based Technologies in Crisis Workshop.
 American Association for the Advancement of Science.
 Washington, DC.
 Invited as participant.

 2016 Participant, Summer Institute in Economic Geography.
 Lexington, KY, University of Kentucky.